hpfem/hermes/doc/src/hermes2d/tutorial-2/micromotor.rst

     Adapt* adaptivity = new Adapt(&space, HERMES_H1_NORM);
     bool solutions_for_adapt = true;
     double err_est_rel = adaptivity->calc_err_est(&sln, &ref_sln, solutions_for_adapt, HERMES_TOTAL_ERROR_REL | HERMES_ELEMENT_ERROR_REL) * 100;

+Here, solutions_for_adapt=true means that this solution pair will be used to calculate element errors to guide adaptivity.
+With solutions_for_adapt=false, just the total error would be calculated (not the element errors).

 When working with another space than H^1, the HERMES_H1_NORM can be replaced with HERMES_HCURL_NORM, HERMES_HDIV_NORM, or HERMES_L2_NORM.
 For equation systems,